 The adoption timeline, however, is wide open and dependent on two governments, three agencies, and more social workers, translators, and coordinators than I can count.
 Our agency estimates the adoption timeline for South Korea to be about 2-3 years.
 When we entered into the program, the estimated wait from match (seeing a photo of your child for the first time) to custody (child in your arms) is 11-14 months.

-During the adoption wait, though, every day that passes is another day missed out on as a family.
+During the adoption wait, though, every day that passes feels like another day missed out on as a family.
 Comfort only comes in the form of sporadic updates about your child and pure grace from God.
 Trust me, Jesus is in the wait.

 I’ve outlined our adoption timeline in two different formats below, first is the “quick and dirty” milestone dates from application and below that is slightly more details with what was going on during that particular month from the very beginning.

 August 6, 2018: Applied online to the Korean program with our agency

 August 7, 2018: Accepted into the Korean program

 October 20, 2018: Completed all required online adoption training

 November 1, 2018: Home study visit #2

 March 13, 2018: Home study sent to Korea